-Biogas: the Energy Revolution’s All-Rounder
+Biogas: The Energy Revolution’s All-Rounder

-Heat and power from one energy source
+Heat and electricity from one single source of energy

 Biomethane in the natural gas grid

-Biogas as a fuel
+Biogas as fuel